A hybrid smartwatch can help you do everything from looking at the time, measuring your fitness levels to having biometric sensors and more.

 Not only Google but other tech giants such as Apple and Samsung have also come out with their own smartwatch.
-The Samsung Gear smartwatches, for instance, can pair up with your Samsung device seamlessly, and help you do all you want.
+Samsung Gear s2 Watch Bands Review, for instance, can pair up with your Samsung device seamlessly, and help you do all you want.

 3. Arrival of Fitness Apps

-The Fitbit Surge features an all day optical heart beat sensor at the back which uses led lights to measure the heart rate.
+The Fitbit Surge features an all-day optical heartbeat sensor at the back which uses led lights to measure the heart rate.
 It gives a pretty accurate result though it should not be taken as the ultimate.
-It has auto sleep recording mode which shows amount of time spent sleeping.
+It has auto sleep recording mode which shows the amount of time spent sleeping.

-It can track distance travelled, steps taken, floors climbed, calories burned, etc which are synced with Fitbit app.
-You can easily swipe left to see your day totals.
+It can track distance traveled, steps taken, floors climbed, calories burned, etc which are synced with Fitbit app.
+You can easily swipe left to see your daily totals.

 The GPS mode of the smartwatch track runs and cycle rides.
 You can easily set three modes of running and see the distance covered and other details.
-The bike mode is specially useful for bikers which provides detailed report of route along with heart beat analysis, calories burned, and speed.
+The bike mode is especially useful for bikers which provides a detailed report of the route along with heartbeat analysis, calories burned, and speed.